Gavin1937/C-ENCryptor/demo/README.md

 * [data/password_for_all.txt](data/password_for_all.txt) contains the password for all .crypto archive files

-## Building
+## Building Demo Application

-Once you have all the dependencies for C-ENCryptor library ready
+Once you have [all the dependencies for C-ENCryptor library](../BUILD.md) ready

 Assuming you are in `demo` folder, you can run following commands to build the demo application: